web2solutions/voodux/docs/README.md

 ## Summary

 The VooduX's proposal is to cover the common lacks and mistakes in modern web applications development.
-It heavly opinionate on how to define a strong foundation for most common types of web softwares which relies mostly in `V-*` like libraries and frameworks such as `Vue` and `React`.
+It heavly opinionate on how to define a strong underlying architecture for the most common types of web softwares which relies mostly in `V-*` like libraries and frameworks such as `Vue` and `React`.

 Please don't get us wrong. `We are not reinventing any wheels`.
-We are just leveraging well stabilished paradigms and methodologies like `Entity Relationship`, `Data Entities`, `Actors`, `Objects`, `RAD`, `Component Engineering`, `Messaging Patterns`, `Event Driven Architecture`,
+We are just leveraging well stabilished paradigms and methodologies like `Entity Relationship`, `Data Entities`, `Actors`, `Objects`, `RAD`, `Component Engineering`, `Messaging Patterns`, `Event Driven Architecture`, `Data Caching`

 VooduX provides a underlying architecture offering resources like: